disqus/gutter/README.rst

 As stated before, switches are checked against input objects.
 To do this, you would call the switch's ``enabled_for()`` method with a ``User`` instance, for instance.
 You may call ``enabled_for()`` with any input object, it will ignore inputs for which it knows nothing about.
 If the ``Switch`` is active for your input, ``enabled_for`` will return ``True``.
 Otherwise, it will return ``False``.

-``chimera.active()`` API
+``gutter.active()`` API
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A common use case of chimera is to use it during the processing of a web request.
+A common use case of gutter is to use it during the processing of a web request.
 During execution of code, different code paths are taken depending on if certain swtiches are active or not.
 Often times there are mutliple switches in existence at any one time and they all need to be checked against multiple arguments.
-To handle this use case, Chimera provides a higher-level API.
+To handle this use case, Gutter provides a higher-level API.

-To check if a ``Switch`` is active, simply call ``chimera.active()`` with the Switch name:
+To check if a ``Switch`` is active, simply call ``gutter.active()`` with the Switch name:

 .. code:: python

-    chimera.active('my cool feature')
+    gutter.active('my cool feature')
     >>> True

 The switch is checked against some number of input objects.
 Inputs can be added to the ``active()`` check one of two ways: locally, passed in to the ``active()`` call or globally, configured ahead of time.